 Control is an important factor in determining worker status.
 Co-employment agreements do not protect you from unsafe management of independent contractors.
 Unlike a full-time employee, an independent worker has freedom in how they meet the obligations of the project contract.
 For example, unless their work requires them to be on site, you should not require them to work from your offices.
 Remember, an independent contractor is a business and should be treated as such.

-4. Work with an Established Independent Contractor Engagement Firm
+4. Partner with an Established Independent Contractor Engagement Firm

 Partnering with an established firm can help you navigate these processes and procedures, lower your risk, and assist in compliantly engaging independent talent.
 Companies like MBO have years of experience and proven methodologies for evaluating and engaging independent talent for clients.